djbristow/RAILS-Micro/WiFi-RFID/ReadMe.md

 # Version
 * 1.0.0 - 5/11/2020

-This software impmlemnts a IoT turnout controller for Tortoise motors.
+This software impmlemnts a IoT RFID reader.
-For further information see http://kjcrr.org/
+For further information see https://kjcrr.org/rails/hardware-development/mqtt-wifi-rfid-reader

 The following actions are accomplished:
   - connects to an MQTT broker via wifi